Sydney-Informatics-Hub/training.artemis.introhpc/setup.md

 <br>

 # 2. Get a GUI file transfer application
 If you are not fully comfortable moving data on the command line you can use various file transfer applications.
-Mac OSX and linuz have the command line tools built in already.
-Windows users will need to enable WSL and install a Linux distro (or CYGWIN or equivalent) or else use the interative platforms below.
+Mac OSX and Linux have the command line tools built in already.
+Windows users will need to enable WSL and install a Linux distro (or CYGWIN or equivalent) or else use the interactive platforms below.

 ## A. FileZilla (Recommended)
 This application can be installed on Windows, Mac OSX and Linux.
 Use it to make SFTP connections and move data between local and remote machines.
 Be wary of bundled bloatware on installation. [https://filezilla-project.org/](https://filezilla-project.org/)